Hawley Harvey Crippen

-Hawley Harvey Crippen (September 11, 1862 – November 23, 1910), usually known as Dr. Crippen, was an American homeopath, ear and eye specialist and medicine dispenser.
-He was hanged in Pentonville Prison in London for the murder of his wife Cora Henrietta Crippen.
-Crippen was one of the first criminals to be captured with the aid of wireless telegraphy.
+Hawley Harvey Crippen (11 September 1862 – 23 November 1910), colloquially known as Dr. Crippen, was an American homeopath, ear and eye specialist and medicine dispenser who was hanged in Pentonville Prison, London, for the murder of his second wife, Cora Henrietta Crippen.
+He was the first criminal to be captured with the aid of wireless telegraphy.

 Early life and career

-Crippen was born in Coldwater, Michigan, the only surviving child to Andresse Skinner (1835-1909) and Myron Augustus Crippen (1835-1910), a merchant.
-Crippen studied first at the University of Michigan Homeopathic Medical School and graduated from the Cleveland Homeopathic Medical College in 1884.
-Crippen's first wife, Charlotte, died of a stroke in 1892, and Crippen entrusted his parents, living in San Jose, California, with the care of his son, Hawley Otto (1889-1974).
+Hawley Crippen was born in Coldwater, Michigan, the only surviving child to Andresse Skinner and Myron Augustus Crippen, a merchant.
+He was educated first at the University of Michigan's homeopathy school, then graduated from the Cleveland Homeopathic Medical College in 1884.
+After his first wife, Charlotte Jane (née Bell), died of a stroke in 1892, Crippen entrusted his parents, living in San Jose, California, with the care of his son, Hawley Otto (1889–1974).

-Having qualified as a homeopath, Crippen started to practice in New York, where in 1894 he married his second wife, Corrine "Cora" Turner, who performed under the stage name Belle Elmore, and was born Kunigunde Mackamotski to a German mother and a Polish-Russian father.
-She was a would-be music hall singer who openly had affairs.
-In 1894, Crippen started working for Dr Munyon's, a homeopathic pharmaceutical company.
+Having qualified as a homeopath, Crippen started to practice in New York City.
+In 1894 he married his second wife, Corrine "Cora" Turner (born Kunigunde Mackamotski), a music hall singer who performed under the stage name Belle Elmore.
+That same year, Crippen started working for prominent homeopath James M. Munyon, moving to London with his wife in 1897 in order to manage Munyon's branch office there.

-In 1897, Crippen moved to England with his wife, although his US medical qualifications were not sufficient to allow him to practise as a doctor in the UK.
-As Crippen continued working as a distributor of patent medicines, Cora socialised with a number of variety players of the time, including Lil Hawthorne of The Hawthorne Sisters and Lil's husband/manager, John Nash.
+Crippen's medical qualifications from the United States were not sufficient to allow him to practise as a doctor in the United Kingdom.
+He initially continued working as a distributor of patent medicines, while Cora embarked on a stage career and socialised with a number of variety players of the time.

-Crippen was sacked by Munyon's in 1899 for spending too much time managing his wife's stage career.
-He became manager of Drouet's Institution for the Deaf, where he hired Ethel Le Neve, a young typist, in 1900.
+After Crippen was sacked by Munyon in 1899, he worked for other patent medicine companies, ultimately being hired as the manager for the Drouet Institute for the Deaf - one of his prescriptions from there is now in the Wellcome Collection.
+There he hired Ethel Le Neve, a young typist, in 1900.
 By 1905, the two were having an affair.
-After living at various addresses in London, the Crippens finally moved in 1905 to 39 Hilldrop Crescent, Camden Road, Holloway, London, where they took in lodgers to augment Crippen's meagre income.
-Cora had an affair with one of these lodgers, and in turn, Crippen took Le Neve as his mistress in 1908.
+After living at various addresses around London, Crippen and his wife Cora finally moved to No. 39 Hilldrop Crescent, Camden Road, Holloway, where they took in lodgers to augment Crippen's meagre income.
+Cora had an affair with one of these lodgers and, in turn, Crippen took Le Neve as his mistress in 1908.

 Murder and disappearance

-After a party at their home on 31 January 1910, Cora disappeared.
-Hawley Crippen claimed that she had returned to the United States and later added that she had died and had been cremated in California.
-Meanwhile, his lover, Ethel "Le Neve" Neave, moved into Hilldrop Crescent and began openly wearing Cora's clothes and jewelry.
+On the evening of 31 January 1910, Cora disappeared following a party at the Crippen residence at Hilldrop Crescent.
+Crippen claimed that she had returned to the US and later added that she had died and had been cremated in California.
+Meanwhile, Le Neve moved into Hilldrop Crescent and began openly wearing Cora's clothes and Jewellery.